The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Kanna flipped herself over to get up, but she found that her strength had not yet returned.
 She felt weak, nauseous, just as she had at the mouth of the cavern at the monastery.
 She had to fight not to purge again right in front of Goda.
 Even just the impulse to empty herself made the Shame snake twitch inside her, and this time she could sense it more acutely than she had before.
 She was painfully aware of it even though she could not see it.

 She breathed hard against the floor.
 “What am I, then?”
-Kanna cried, her voice breaking.
+Kanna asked, her voice breaking.
 “If all those snakes make up my personality and my identity and my thoughts and my mind, then aren’t they me?
 Why am I so hideous?”

 “You’re not.
 The snakes are thoughts, and you are not your thoughts, so the snakes can’t be you.
 They merely pretend to be you.
-Sometimes when you think it is your own self who is acting and speaking, it is actually they who have siphoned your conscious energy like parasites.
+Sometimes, when you think it is your own self who is acting and speaking, it is actually they who have siphoned your conscious energy like parasites.
 They speak for you, they act for you.
 This delusion is so convincing, that you actually think they are you.
 Some people are so full of snakes, that it is only the snakes that ever speak.
 But, no, the snakes are not you.
 You’re actually something else entirely.”

-What?”
+“What?”
 She reached up and grabbed Goda by the legs.
 She dug her fingers through the fabric until she could feel the warmth of the skin beneath.
 “What am I, then, if I’m not this?
 Tell me!”

 “No!
 No, that can’t be true!”
 Kanna didn’t know why she was shouting.
 Again, as she had felt when she had exited the desert shrine for the first time, there was empty space where a part of her had been, and it made her uncomfortable.
-Indeed, it was nothing.
-A part of her had become nothing along with the shrinking of the snake.
-“If I look at all of them,” she began to say, but she fell into a fit of coughs soon after.
-She let go of Goda’s legs.
-“If all the snakes dissolve…then what?
-I just disappear?
-I just don’t exist?”

 “That doesn’t make any sense!
 You’re speaking in riddles!
 You’re not full of emptiness, you’re full of bullshit!”
 She found the strength to push herself up onto her knees in front of Goda and she slammed her hands against the woman, but the woman’s frame did not waver.
 Kanna heaved and closed her eyes.
 She pressed her face to Goda’s chest.
 “Is that why you did this to yourself?
 To make all the snakes dissolve?
 To die this second kind of death?”